tfjmp/website/content/post/rpe/index.md

 of the art in that space.

 **January**, this is the time to start working on the proposal.
 In addition to formalizing and writing down your proposal, you should consider doing some preliminary technical experimentation.
-My advice is to ensure that you are only taking a single course that term to ensure you have enough time to focus on Research.
+My advice is to ensure that you are only taking a single course during this term.
+Indeed, you want to ensure you have enough time available time dedicated to research.

 **March**, we select together your RPE committee.
 This is relatively simple, we need to identify two faculties such that their interests overlap with your RPE project